Abishek1027/m1-projectgoal/Report/USB_abstraction.rst

 The abstraction layer provides Write function, The key functionalities are:

 - Write function will be called from application module
-- write operation performed by zephyr-write API, with fixed data payload of 64 bytes.
+- Write operation performed by zephyr-write API, with fixed data payload of 64 bytes.

 API description